becauro/ReactNative_CRUD_SQLite/readme.md

 There is only two simple screens:

-1 - The Product Form screen is used for Update and Register a new product.
-Yes, the form Screen is a Dynamic component.
+1 - The Product Form screen is used for update and register a new product.
+Yes, the form Screen is a Dynamic component to be able to perform those two tasks.

 2 The ProductList screen list all registered products.
 There is a Button in the botton to remove ALL products registered.